 Elmien graduated at Cape Peninsula University of Technology with BTECH: Business Admin and after that PGDIP in Labour Law at University of the Western Cape.
-She is currently busy with a master’s in Labour Law at University of the Western Cape.
-She has been with Stellenbosch University for almost 15 years, currently working as the Administrative and Financial Officer for CRSES.
+She successfully completed her MPhil in Labour Law in August 2022 at University of the Western Cape.
+She has been with Stellenbosch University for almost 17 years, currently working as the Senior Administrative and Financial Officer for CRSES.
 Prior to that, she worked in the private sector.

 Linda holds a Bachelor of Arts obtained at Grinnell College, Iowa, in the United States of America.
 Although her major subject is political science, she focused on marketing very early on in her career and has made this her chosen field.
 She has held brand management and marketing positions in a variety of sectors including ‐ services, retail, food and beverages, media, as well as trade and investment promotion.
 She joined CRSES in 2019 and is She is currently studying towards a post-graduate diploma in sustainable development at the School of Public Leadership.